The Lord’s Day

 Would you stand for God’s blessing.

 through Jesus Christ our Lord, until the day break and the shadows flee away.
-Amen.

 transcribed message has been lightly edited and formatted for the web page.
 No